pddpdd20020105/ICS-175-fireworker/docs/proposal.md

 ### Summary of Project
 People’s comments are usually hard to understand so it is very complex for company or other users to know what exactly the comments are saying.
 We are doing emotion/mood detectors from text.
 This can be used to decide whether a comment is positive or negative.
 It will be a great tool for market research or auto-deleting malicious comments from comment sections.
-The input for our system is a plain text, the output will be an adjective word to describe the text.
+The input for our system is a plain text, the output will be one of the following `POSITIVE`, `NEGATIVE`, `NEUTRAL`.
 <br>
 <br>